-- -Continue the administration of the CDBG Program, with an anticipated budget (including administrative cost) for 2013-14 as being projected in the amount of approximately \$1,187,146.
-Of this amount, \$511,276, which is the same as the 2012-13 allocation, \$110,870 is program income, and approximately \$565,000 is 2012-13 rollover funds. - -Beginning July 1, 2011, the City of Ames is no longer the administrator of the Section 8 Housing Choice Voucher Program for the Ames jurisdiction.
+- -Continue the administration of the CDBG Program, with an anticipated budget (including administrative cost) for 2012-13 of approximately \$1,166,146.
+Of this amount, \$511,276 is the 2012-13 allocation, \$54,870 is program income, and approximately \$600,000 is 2011-12 rollover funds. - -Beginning July 1, 2011, the City of Ames is no longer the administrator of the Section 8 Housing Choice Voucher Program for the Ames jurisdiction.
 The program is being administered by the regional housing authority that administers the program for a six county area (including Ames/Story County).
-Due to the federal mandated sequestering, and fiscal cliff budget constraints, it is unknown at this time what the anticipated funding for 2013-14 will be for the regional Housing Authority serving Ames/Story County. - -For 2013 it is anticipated that approximately \$79,613 of the Emergency Shelter Grant (ESG) will again be awarded to area non-profit organizations. - -For 2013 it is anticipated that approximately \$58,893 of the Supportive Housing Program (SHP) funds will again be provided to area non-profits. - -Continued administration of various privately-owned subsidized HUD Housing units.
+For 2012 the Housing Authority will received approximately \$3,550,721 in HAP and up to approximately \$517,452 in administrative funds if all voucher are leased. - -For 2012 it is anticipated that approximately \$22,000 of the Emergency Shelter Grant (ESG) will be again awarded to area non-profit organizations. - -For 2012 it is anticipated that approximately \$42,150 of the Supportive Housing Program (SHP) funds will again be provided to area non-profits. - -Continued administration of various privately-owned subsidized HUD Housing units.
 There are approximately 233 Project-based and 202 units and approximately 371 Tax Credit properties remaining in the community (325 of the tax credit units are low-income designated).